Note: This post was originally published on April 6, 2020, during the early days of the COVID-19 outbreak.

 - Ruthlessly cut your expenses: I could say that I feel lucky right now to have a nimble, lightweight business with few expenses, but the truth is that I made that decision extremely consciously, years ago.
 This one simple article from Signal v.
 Noise influenced me quite a lot and I think about it often.
 Regardless of what kind of business you have, think about how you could cut your expenses right now.
 Take it down to the barest bones you can.
 Your job is to outlast this pandemic.

 - Edit your work days: I’d been struggling to fill my work days until a friend gave me this suggestion.
 If it’s not business as usual, why am I trying to keep my butt in my seat as much as usual?
 So I’m experimenting with working less often.
 Maybe I’ll only work afternoons, or start taking Fridays off.
 The point is: my capacity is (naturally) diminished right now, so I can allow my schedule to be quieter too.

+Do your best.
 At the end of the day, this is really all that any of us can do.
-We are in an unprecedented situation, where there are no right answers and no clear paths.
+We are in an unprecedented situation.
+There are no right answers and no clear paths.
 We all want an expert to tell us what to do, and none exists.
 (Except for the health experts guiding us around social distancing & hand-washing, definitely listen to THEM!)
 So we are forced now to turn inwards.
 To consider our unique businesses from the inside-out.
 To get quiet and figure out what the next right step might be, for us and only us.
 It’s going to look different for everyone, and it’s going to be harder than we think.
 But we can do this.
 We can get through this, together.

 I’d love to know: What is helping you stay present & calm in your life right now?
 What changes have you made to your own business during this stressful time?
 Feel free to let me know in the comments below or over on Instagram, @stephpellett.